Robert Peters (writer): Poet and critic

 Peters was a prolific poet, having published some 30 books of poems, and he was an important critic of contemporary American poetry.
 In his controversial books of criticism—The Great American Poetry Bake-Off series, Peters Black and Blue Guides to Current Literary Magazines and Hunting the Snark: A Compendium of New Literary Terminology—he assessed more than 400 contemporary poets and critics.
 He also wrote poetry reviews for the Los Angeles Times.

 His Where the Bee Sucks: Workers, Drones & Queens of Contemporary American Poetry includes 35 essays on such major figures as Robert Bly, Charles Bukowski, Allen Ginsberg, John Ashbery, Diane Wakoski, Robert Creeley, Robert Duncan, Tess Gallagher and W. S. Merwin, as well as commentaries on the work of lesser-known poets.

-Billy Collins, a former student of Peters's and now a poet in his own right, once described Peters's poetry: "modifies poetic language and breaks new artistic ground.
+Billy Collins, a former student of Peters' and now a poet in his own right, once described Peters' poetry: "modifies poetic language and breaks new artistic ground.
 By combining playful rhymes with painfully serious matter, he has returned new tonal possibilities to poetry.
 By fully exploiting the metaphor of the body, ... he has provided a fresh code for the expression of feeling".

 Robert Bly, poet and author of Iron John, wrote about Peters's American Poetry Bakeoff book of criticism as "not maternal ... insights are set down simply, unornamented, as if intended to glance off, and yet I think they are important, and belong to the center ...
 He deserves numerous readers, particularly among young poets dissatisfied with the celebrities who keep writing the same poem over and over again ...
 [His] essay on Robert Creeley is superb; the best essay on his work I know."

 In the fall of 2001, the 40th volume of Peters's Familial Love and Other Misfortunes was published.
 Peters served as a contributing editor for The American Book Review, Contact II and Paintbrush.